 REACH Foundation Board Elects Six Members

-MERRIAM, KANSAS – The REACH Healthcare Foundation Board of Directors elected six members at its March 26 meeting including three incumbents eligible for a second term and three new members.
+Merriam, Kansas – The REACH Healthcare Foundation Board of Directors, a 17-member board that provides governance and oversight to the health philanthropy, elected six members at its March 27 meeting.
+The newly elected members included three incumbents eligible for a second term and three new members.

-The REACH Foundation provides grants and other resources to nonprofit organizations working to improve access to quality, affordable health services for uninsured and medically underserved people.
-The foundation’s philanthropy is focused in a six-county service area that includes Cass, Jackson and Lafayette counties in Missouri, and Allen, Johnson and Wyandotte counties in Kansas.
+The REACH Foundation is a charitable organization that provides grants and other support to improve health care access and quality.
+REACH was established in 2003 through the sale of a nonprofit hospital and healthcare system.
+The foundation’s service area includes Cass, Jackson and Lafayette counties in Missouri, and Allen, Johnson and Wyandotte counties in Kansas.

 The following individuals were elected to serve three-year terms that begin June 1:

-Information on the REACH Foundation Board, including core responsibilities, a roster of members and application information is available on the About the Board section of the website.
-The deadline to apply for the 2016 selection process is December 17, 2015.
+Find information on the REACH Foundation Board, including core responsibilities, a roster of members and application information (here).
+The deadline to apply for 2015 is December 18, 2014.